Contact informationFarm Address:

 Home & Hearth holding Family Life: Deck Family Farm most often has a full house of visiting family, friends and employees.
 Being open to the challenges and joys of a busy household is a must.
 We share most meals and interns participate with family members in meal prep and clean up.
 Interns have full use of bathroom, shower and laundry.
 We ask that folks bathe regularly, change into clean clothes while in the house, and in general practice good hygiene in respect for all household members.
 Family members of all ages work alongside interns and employees, While this can be an asset in terms of gaining a broader vision of farming life it can also bring challenges in terms of space, patience, and learning to work with a diversity of ages and cultures.

 We love vegetables and try to have them at every meal; however, we believe that animals are an intrinsic part of a balanced healthy food system and for this reason we prefer NOT to accommodate strict vegetarian or vegan diets.

 Educational Opportunities: Humane handling, rotational grazing, forage management, irrigation, fencing, milking, spreadsheets, marketing, birthing, community living, market gardening, breeding programs and basic medical treatments, farm equipment, plumbing, electric wire.
 Visits to neighboring farms, yogurt, butter and cheese making.

-Skills Desired: No experience required, however must have: Strong work ethic, Ability to work long hours, Ability to follow directions Willingness to work on communication skills.
-Ability to lift 50lb+, Ability/interest in working with a range of cultures and ages, live in community and share community meals.
+Skills Desired: No experience required, however must have: a strong work ethic, ability to work long hours, ability to follow directions, willingness to work on communication skills, Interest in working with a range of cultures and ages, live in community and share community meals.